Vaklush Tolev: The period of repressions

-After the court trial he was sent to Plovdiv jail, which almost exclusively housed political prisoners, mainly from the National Legions movement, as well as several former ministers and journalists – around 500 people in total.
-The first great act of rebellion which Vaklush carried out was when ideological violence and аbuse were employed so the convicted men would sign an appeal to their fathers, mothers, brothers and sisters, calling them to go to the urns and vote for the Fatherland Front (a political organization under the wing of the Communist Party).
-When they were assembled to sign, he urged everyone who was not in agreement to exit the room and around 150 left along with him.
-After about a week, the decree came from the Ministry of Justice for him and 7 others to be transferred to the Pazardzhik penitentiary where they were isolated in solitary cells for a period.
-This was a method of terrifying, breaking and recruiting a person, commented Vaklush Tolev.
-It was then that his oft-repeated thought was born: ‘when you are sufficient unto yourself, no-one can vanquish you.’
+After the trial, he was sent to the Plovdiv prison, which was almost exclusively filled with political prisoners, mainly from the National Legions movement, as well as some former ministers and journalists – around 500 people in total.
+The first great act of rebellion that Vaklush carried out was when ideological violence and аbuse were employed so the convicted men would sign an appeal to their fathers, mothers, brothers, and sisters, calling them to go to the urns and vote for the Fatherland Front (a political organization under the wing of the Communist Party).

+When they were assembled to sign, he urged everyone who was not in agreement to exit the room, and around 150 left along with him.
+After about a week, the decree came from the Ministry of Justice for him and 7 others to be transferred to the Pazardzhik penitentiary, where they were isolated in solitary cells for a period.
+This was a method of terrifying, breaking, and recruiting a person, commented Vaklush Tolev.
+Then, his oft-repeated thought was born: ‘When you are sufficient unto yourself, no one can vanquish you.’
 ‘This means that your spirit must be free,’ he explained.
-The feeling of fear did not exist for him and that's why ‘any kind of constraint, even if it be the Great Wall of China, is no obstacle.’
+The feeling of fear did not exist for him, and that's why ‘any kind of constraint, even if it be the Great Wall of China, is no obstacle.’

-He performed hunger strikes, fasts and a day of complete silence every Monday (in Belene and in Shumen)...
-Plovdiv, Pazardzhik, Kardzhali, Shumen, Belene, Varna – he was moved from prison to prison with a file which read ‘Not amenable to political re-education’.
+He carried out hunger strikes, fastings, and a day of complete silence every Monday (in Belene and Shumen)...
+Plovdiv, Pazardzhik, Kardzhali, Shumen, Belene, Varna – he was moved from prison to prison with a file that read ‘Not amenable to political re-education.’
 ‘I changed places of worship,’ Vaklush would later say.
-‘For me they were places of worship, because there inner prayer was a matter of judgement, and not of genuflexion before an altar.’
+‘For me, they were places of worship because their inner prayer was a matter of judgment and not of genuflexion before an altar.’
 When he was asked in Varna where he had felt best, he answered: ‘Places where there was a law, that’s where I felt best.
 Because the law, when applied by you, protects us.’